Groovo-AI/AutoSurfer/README.md

 - 😌 Express a **mood** that changes daily based on their digital experiences
 - 🧬 Simulate lifelike usage patterns (scrolling, mouse movement, hesitations)

-It’s not just a bot.
-It’s a digital entity.
+It's not just a bot.
+It's a digital entity.

 ---